snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+I am building a mini tank robot.
+Right now I have just built it so there is no code or anything to run it.
+- Building the tank involved a few things I first had to assemble the wheel and the drive of it.
+For that, there was a prebuilt structure to that I could mount a DC motor to which I attached a wheel, I would also have another wheel on the same piece which would be connected so they can turn each other.
+There are two of those drives and I would mount a panel on top of those which contains the electronics such as the Arduino microcontroller and the attachments like the motor controller and the sensor shield.
+- I have been able to test various different parts of the electronics and get them working successfully such as the ultrasonic sensor, the photoresistors, the servo, and the Bluetooth module.
+One challenge I faced was with the software particularly when it came to the IR sensor which I wasn't able to get working properly because the library wasn't working.
+- After this I plan to get the IR sensor working and get remote-controlled driving capabilities with either the Bluetooth or IR sensor and use those inputs to power the motors.
 # Starter Project
 My starter project was the custom Arduino project.
 - I made an Arduino that when you are at least ten centimeters from the ultrasonic sensor you would turn on an LED.